Lunar-Proxy/Lunar/README.md

 # More guides

-For details about enabling extra features & more, click [here](https://github.com/Lunar-proxy/Lunar/wiki)
+For guides to enable extra features & more, click [here](https://github.com/Lunar-proxy/Lunar/wiki)

 # Support